-If you wear a radio on your body when transmitting, always fit the radio on the helt clin (supplied).
-Always ensure the radio and it's radio on the belt clip (supplied).
+If you wear a radio on your body when transmitting, always fit the radio on the belt clip (supplied).
 Always ensure the radio and it's antenna are at least 5cm from your body when transmitting.

 Electromagnetic Interference/Compatibility

 Nearly every electronic device is susceptible to electromagnetic interference (EMI).
 To avoid the possibility of electromagnetic interference and/or compatibility conflicts, turn off your radio in any location where posted notices instruct you to do so such as health care facilities.